ethantw/han-manual/README.md

 ```
 make run
 ```
 Open <http://localhost:7788/> or <http://localhost:7788/manual> to see if it runs properly.
+Or use the command `npm start` if Sass is not installed.

 ### Compile the modification
 ```